MelkoCollective/CDL_2020/Project_3_Franck_Condon_Factors/README.md

 The jupyter notebook for our solution is here: [jupyter notebook for task3](Task3.ipynb)

+We did a sweep over a number of samples starting from 10 up to 10000.
+We found that convergence happens somewhere around 333~1000 samples.

 The ouput of our jupyter notebook is below.

 ![Task3](task3_fig1.png)